cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 This document makes use of two types of blinding variants: multiplicative and additive.
 The advantage of additive blinding is that it allows the client to pre-process tables of multiples of the group generator.
-This gives computational efficiency advantage, due to the fact that, by using precomputation, fixed-base multiplications can be calculated faster than variable-base multiplications.
+This can provide a computational efficiency advantage due to the fact that, by using precomputation, fixed-base multiplications can be calculated faster than variable-base multiplications.
 Pre-processing also reduces the amount of computation that